Esmail-ibraheem/nanograd/README.md

 - **Training Utilities:** `train_nn.py` offers training utilities similar to PyTorch’s training utilities but is designed to be straightforward and easy to understand, making it suitable for learning and experimenting with neural network training processes.

----

-The nanograd [autograd engine](https://github.com/Esmail-ibraheem/nanograd/tree/main/nanograd/nn) provides a robust backpropagation mechanism over a dynamically constructed Directed Acyclic Graph (DAG).
+-  **[autograd engine](https://github.com/Esmail-ibraheem/nanograd/tree/main/nanograd/nn)** provides a robust backpropagation mechanism over a dynamically constructed Directed Acyclic Graph (DAG).
 This tiny yet powerful engine mimics a PyTorch-like API, ensuring ease of use for those familiar with PyTorch.

 ### Key Features